TomerChermesh/tictactoe/README.md

 - We ask it to return **only an integer index between 0 and 8**, with no surrounding text.
 - In practice, the backend:
-  - Parses the first integer found via regex `\d+`.
+  - Validate the response.
-  - Validates that:
+  - Then Validates that:
     - It’s in the range `[0, 8]`.
     - The cell is actually empty on the board (`board[index] == 0`).